kyy13/mc-mesher/README.md

 Unity Quick-Start

-1. Download the release from https://github.com/kyy13/MCmesher/releases
+1. Download the latest release from https://github.com/kyy13/MCmesher/releases
-2. Drop the libMCmesher.dll and the MCmesher.cs wrapper file into the Assets directory
+2. Drop the libMCmesher.dll and MCmesher.cs wrapper file into the Assets directory

 ---